ycariaco/ycariaco.github.io/_pages/placenta.md

     <figcaption>Figure 1.
 The placenta as an active interface between maternal physiology and fetal development.</figcaption>
   </figure>

-  <h2>A temporary organ with many jobs</h2>
+  <h2>A One-Organ Symphony: Master of All Trades</h2>

-  <p>For a developing fetus, many organs are still forming.
-The placenta helps support functions that, after birth, will be carried out by specialized organs.
-It manages gas exchange, nutrient transfer, waste removal, endocrine signaling, immune communication, and vascular regulation.
-This makes the placenta one of the most biologically complex organs in pregnancy.</p>
+  <p>While an adult relies on a complex network of organ systems to survive, a developing fetus relies entirely on the placenta.
+Because fetal organs are still under construction, this temporary tissue steps in to mimic their vital workloads simultaneously.
+It acts as the lungs for gas exchange, the gut and liver for nutrient transfer and detoxification, the kidneys for waste clearing, and an endocrine control center for immune and vascular regulation.</p>

   <figure class="placenta-figure-slot" aria-label="Figure: placenta as a multitasking organ">
     <img